-Students have access to toilets before school, at breaktime, at lunchtime and after school.
-Staff are able to use their discretion regarding polite requests to visit the toilets during lesson time but leaving a class for this purpose should always be viewed as an exception rather than a rule unless the student in question has a confirmed medical condition or other individual need and has been issued with an academy toilet pass.
-Students are therefore asked, wherever possible, to ensure they use break and lunchtime to access the toilet to minimise any disruption to learning for themselves or others in their class.
+- Students have access to toilets before school (before 8.20am), at breaktime, at lunchtime and after school (after 2.50pm). - Staff are able to use their discretion regarding polite requests to visit the toilets during lesson time but leaving a class for this purpose should always be viewed as an exception rather than a rule unless the student in question has a confirmed medical condition or other individual need and has been issued with an academy toilet pass. - Students are therefore asked, wherever possible, to ensure they use allocated slots before school, at break and at lunchtime to access the toilet to minimise any disruption to learning for themselves or others in their class. - Toilets are not accessible during lesson changeovers or the first or last ten minutes of each lesson.
+This is for safeguarding purposes to ensure students are in lessons, registered and accounted for at the beginning and end of each period.
+It is also important that individuals and classes are allowed to settle into their learning at the start of each lesson.

-A member of staff is on duty outside the toilets at all times to ensure student behaviour meets expectations and all students feel safe when accessing the toilets.
-To further support this, students are required to leave mobile phones with the member of staff on duty to remove the temptation to use them in the school building.

-As with any part of the school building, any student found to have damaged the toilets may be charged and will be sanctioned as they have not shown respect to our environment.
+- A member of staff is on duty outside the toilets at all times to ensure student behaviour meets expectations and all students feel safe when accessing the toilets. - To further support this, students are required to leave mobile phones with the member of staff on duty to remove the temptation to use them in the school building. - A hand-held scanner is used to ensure all students have complied successfully with this. - As with any part of the school building, any student found to have damaged the toilets may be charged and will be sanctioned as they have not shown respect to our environment.